ps0ares/CustomShaders/README.md

 This script was inspired by the *filter-custom* included in [DarkLink's Script Pack](https://obsproject.com/forum/resources/darklinks-script-pack.655/) and builds upon the features provided by the [obs-shaderfilter](https://obsproject.com/forum/resources/obs-shaderfilter.775/) and the [OBS ShaderFilter Plus](https://obsproject.com/forum/resources/obs-shaderfilter-plus.929/) plugins.

-As a Linux user I couldn't use *obs-shaderfilter* because it is only supported for Windows and a tentative compilation lead to nowhere. *OBS ShaderFilter Plus* works very well under Linux and, in some ways, is an improved version of *obs-shaderfilter* but the fact of it being written in Rust, a programming language that is still gaining popularity, makes it very dependent of its developer and casts some shadows over its future.
+As a Linux user I couldn't use *obs-shaderfilter* because it is only supported for Windows and a tentative compilation lead to nowhere. *OBS ShaderFilter Plus* works very well under Linux and, in some ways, is an improved version of *obs-shaderfilter* but it seems its development is uncertain and I don't know Rust.

 And so, I turned to the scripting languages that OBS supports and Lua(JIT) became the natural candidate over Python.